Opposition–Islamic State conflict during the Syrian civil war: Jund al-Aqsa, 2014–2017

-In 2014, it was reported that Jund al-Aqsa was receiving continuous funding from wealthy private Gulf donors for their refusal to attack ISIL, part of which was the reason for their rift with al-Nusra Front and Ahrar al-Sham.
+In 2014, it was reported that Jund al-Aqsa was receiving continuous funding from wealthy private Gulf donors for their refusal to attack other rebel groups, part of which was the reason for their rift with al-Nusra Front and Ahrar al-Sham.
 They reformed after previously fighting the Islamic State of Iraq and the Levant, who hurt the group and also caused them to run into some debt.
 These Gulf donors, who financed them for this reason, refused to finance groups involved in intra-rebel fighting.

 On 23 October 2015, Jund al-Aqsa left the Army of Conquest, because it had misgivings about fighting against the Islamic State of Iraq and the Levant, while reaffirming its loyalty to al-Qaeda.
 On 17 February 2016, over 400 fighters and senior leaders of Jund al-Aqsa defected to al-Nusra Front.

 SOHR claimed that Jund al-Aqsa joined the 2016 Idlib Governorate clashes and established checkpoints in support of JaN.
 According to the 13th Division's media wing, their position was overran and 4 of their fighters were killed.

 In October 2016, clashes between Jund al-Aqsa and Ahrar al-Sham escalated throughout the Idlib Governorate, with both sides expelling each other from several towns and villages, according to al-Masdar.
 During the clashes 800 other rebels reportedly defected to Jund al-Aqsa, increasing the group's strength up to 1,600 fighters.
 During the clashes in Idlib, the group aided al-Nusra Front by sending them two suicide bombers of Kuwaiti and Saudi origins.

 On 25 December 2016, 2 Free Idlib Army commanders were shot and killed in Maarat.
 Opposition activists cited by Al-Masdar accused Jund al-Aqsa of conducting the assassination.
 The next day, the al-Nusra Front raided houses throughout Idlib and captured 16 FIA fighters from the Mountain Hawks Brigade.
 The rebels were captured on charges of participating in the Turkish military intervention in Syria.